MathieuBuisson/PSCodeHealth/docs/Functions/Test-PSCodeHealthCompliance.md

 ### -------------------------- EXAMPLE 3 --------------------------
 ```
-Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -CustomSettingsPath .\MySettings.json -SettingsGroup OverallHealthReportMetricsRules
+Test-PSCodeHealthCompliance -HealthReport $MyProjectHealthReport -CustomSettingsPath .\MySettings.json -SettingsGroup OverallMetrics
 ```

-Gets the compliance levels for the metrics in the settings group OverallHealthReportMetricsRules, based on the specified PSCodeHealth report ($MyProjectHealthReport).
+Gets the compliance levels for the metrics in the settings group OverallMetrics, based on the specified PSCodeHealth report ($MyProjectHealthReport).

 This checks compliance against compliance rules in the defaults compliance rules and any custom compliance rule from the file 'MySettings.json'.